amar528/amar528.github.io/leetcode-75/README.md

 if a is non zero at the end of the while loop, add it to the stack 71ms beats 97%/24%

+### 394 - Decode String
+Using a stack, iterate character by character.
+We push to the stack until we reach a closing bracket ']' This case means we want to process a sub-problem, expand it out, pushing the result back to the stack.
+We pop until we reach the opening bracket '['.
+Pop that, and then pop all the digits until either the stack is empty, or we reach a non-numeric character.
+Expand the sub string, and push this back to the stack.
+The result is the stack contents, so we convert to a string.
+30ms beats 84%/92%

 ## Two Pointers

 ### 283 - Move Zeros